apache/beam-site/src/documentation/sdks/euphoria.md

 -->

 ## What is Euphoria
 Easy to use Java 8 API build on top of the Beam's Java SDK.
 Provides a [high-level abstractions](#operator-reference) of data transformations, with focus on Java 8 language features (e.g. lambdas and streams).
 It is fully inter-operable with existing Beam SDK and convertible back and forth.
-Allows for fast prototyping through use of default [Kryo](https://github.com/EsotericSoftware/kryo) based coders, lambdas and high level operators.
+Allows fast prototyping through use of default [Kryo](https://github.com/EsotericSoftware/kryo) based coders, lambdas and high level operators.
 And can be [seamlessly integrated](#integration-of-euphoria-into-existing-pipelines) into existing beam `Pipelines`.

 [Euphoria API](https://github.com/seznam/euphoria) project has been started in 2014, with a clear goal of providing the main building block for [Seznam.cz's](https://www.seznam.cz/) data infrastructure.
 In 2015, [DataFlow whitepaper](http://www.vldb.org/pvldb/vol8/p1792-Akidau.pdf) inspired original authors to go one step further and also provide the unified API for both stream and batch processing.